tyrchen/quenya/README.md

 __Disclaimer: Quenya is under active development and is at its early stage.
 Use with cautions.__

-Quenya is a framework to build high-quality REST API applications based on extended OpenAPI spec.
+Quenya is a framework to build high-quality REST API applications based on extended [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md).
+For the Quenya extension, see [here](docs/quenya_extension.md).
 With the OAPI spec, Quenya can generate high-quality code for many parts of the API pipeline:

 - Preprocessors:
   - [x] request validator: validate the request params